Database Mapping & ETL

 This is very useful when the mapping designer wants to capture valid incoming data and simply ignore invalid data.

-To complement its database mapping and integration capabilities, MapForce includes a Database Query tab for performing direct database queries.
-When you connect to a database using the Database Query tab, MapForce displays its tables in a hierarchical tree in the browser pane, with specialized support for the following databases:
+For users working with SQL, MapForce includes a Database Query tab for performing direct database queries.
+When you connect to a database using the Database Query tab, MapForce displays its tables in a hierarchical tree in the browser pane.

 Query the database while defining a database conversion mapping